fossas/spectrometer/docs/userguide.md

 FOSSA also supports dependencies that can't be automatically discovered or identified, but the user has a remote URL that points to an archive where the dependency is hosted.

 To do this, you must supply the name, version, and url of the dependency.
-The FOSSA backend will attempt to download and scan it.
+The FOSSA backend will attempt to download and scan the archive hosted at this remote location.
 Example for a github source dependency: `https://github.com/fossas/spectrometer/archive/refs/tags/v2.7.2.tar.gz`.
 You may also supply a description that will be included inside your report, however this is optional.

 ```yaml
 remote-dependencies: